 });

 In the following video, I enabled both debugging options.
-The 2 tests run in 9.6s with debugging options.
-Without them, it runs in 3.6s.
+The two tests run in 9.6s with debugging options enabled.
+Without them, they run in 3.6s.

 #Additional resources